guillaumebdx/worldle/README.md

 If you need admin access, you have to create a new account and update the user with ["ROLE_ADMIN"] in database

+## Docker
+You can also use Docker

+check DOCKER_README.md for more information

 The step by step is for usual Symfony developers.
 If you can't install for any reason, do not hesitate to contact me : guillaumeharari@hotmail.com